The crypto modality does not ship a dedicated typed client yet. You use the BDN through two surfaces that exist today:

 Other MoqtClient members you’ll use here

-publishFrame exists on MoqtClient too, but you don’t publish feed tracks — the BDN ingest does.
-Your ingest endpoint (public RPC or your own gossip/Geyser) is configured server-side; you only ever subscribe.
+publishFrame also exists on MoqtClient, but you do not publish feed tracks.
+The BDN ingest publishes them.
+You set your ingest endpoint (public RPC or your own gossip/Geyser) on the server side.
+You only subscribe.

 Deliver a transaction (HTTP/3 submit API)